-- 4.1 The term "CITY" shall mean the City Manager and/or other Appropriate Management staff or, if required, the City Council. - 4.2 The term "day" shall mean a calendar day with each day commencing at 12:01 a.m. and ending at 12:00 midnight.
+4.1 The term "CITY" shall mean the City Manager and/or other Appropriate Management staff or, if required, the City Council.

+4.2 The term "day" shall mean a calendar day with each day commencing at 12:01 a.m. and ending at 12:00 midnight.

-- 4.3 The term "employee" or "employees" shall mean a person or persons employed in a full-time permanent or part-time permanent position by the CITY whose classification is assigned to the Maintenance Unit.
-Part-time permanent positions shall be members of the classified service. - 4.4 The term "work week" for all members of the unit shall mean 168 regularly recurring hours.
+4.3 The term "employee" or "employees" shall mean a person or persons employed in a full-time permanent or part-time permanent position by the CITY whose classification is assigned to the Utility Systems Operators Unit.
+Part-time permanent positions shall be members of the classified service.

+4.4 The term "work week" for all members of the unit shall mean 168 regularly recurring hours.
 For employees working the 5/40 or 4/10 work schedule, it shall begin on Sunday at 12:00 a.m. and end at 11:59 p.m. the following Saturday.
-For employees working a 9/80 work schedule, each employee designated FLSA work week (168 hours in length) shall begin exactly four hours after the start time of his or her scheduled eight hour shift on the day of the week that corresponds with the employee's alternating regular day off. - 4.5 Emergency Operations The performance of CITY functions or services necessary, in the opinion of the CITY, to protect or preserve the lives, safety, health or property of the CITY. - 4.6 Emergency Any sudden and unforeseeable incident or occurrence. - 4.7 "Qualified domestic partner" means a person who is in a domestic partnership that meets the criteria of California Family Code Section 297 and is formalized through registration with the California Secretary of State pursuant to California Family Code Sections 197 et. seq and/or CITY domestic partners registered with the Human Resources Department prior to July 8, 2014. - 4.8 The term "retirement" shall mean separation from the CITY and filing and qualifying with PERS and going on the PERS retirement roll the day following the last day of paid status.
+For employees working a 9/80 work schedule, each employee's designated FLSA work week (168 hours in length) shall begin exactly four hours after the start time of his or her scheduled eight hour shift on the day of the week that corresponds with the employee's alternating regular day off.

+4.5 Emergency Operations - The performance of CITY functions or services necessary, in the opinion of the CITY, to protect or preserve the lives, safety, health or property of the CITY.

+4.6 Emergency - Any sudden and unforeseeable incident or occurrence.

+4.7 "Qualified domestic partner" means a person who is in a domestic partnership that meets the criteria of California Family Code Section 297 and is formalized through registration with the California Secretary of State pursuant to California Family Code Sections 197 et. seq and/or CITY domestic partners registered with the Human Resources Department prior to July 8, 2014.